jschoolmeesters/jschoolmeesters.github.io/wwwroot/posts/first-steps.md

 - ~~Good academic reading and writing skills; proficient in LaTeX~~
 - ~~Excellent command of English, both in writing and speaking~~
 - ~~Independent and critical research attitude~~

-## A small test

-Even though the master is still two years away, summer is coming, which means I can already start working on some of the requirements I'm currently lacking at: